 Some people report that they feel full quickly on these foods, but this may be because they have been able to consume a lot of calories quickly.
 Unfortunately, without precisely tracking your food, it’s hard to judge satiety per calorie just by how you feel.

 How Much Do Low Energy Dense Foods Impact Satiety?

-But how much of a difference does moving from high to low energy density foods make?
+But how much difference does moving from high to low-energy-density foods make?

 - Foods with a higher energy density to the left of this chart mainly consist of fat.

 - Conversely, foods towards the right with a lower energy density consist mainly of carbohydrates, protein, fibre, and water.